heaps12345/madkudu/markdown/careers.md

 We help each other define our goals and achieve them through mutual accountability.

 Have a personal goal?
 Exercise more?
 Meditate?
-Learn a new skill like HTML/CSS coding?
+Learn how to finally pronounce "th" correctly?
+Learn Python?
 We work together to help each other become better.

 ### Join a team that makes data-driven decisions